IQEngine/IQEngine/README.md

 ## Project Roadmap

-The following roadmap highlights the current and future work items across multiple (simultaneous) focus areas:
+The following roadmap highlights the current and future work items across multiple (simultaneous) focus areas.
+Not included here include ongoing efforts to make IQEngine valuable for use in education, as well as user experience (UX) improvements.

 * Becoming the best analysis tool for raw RF recordings
   - [x] Spectrogram + time + freq + IQ plots with zooming and adjustable scales